-Students should have a strong academic record and excellent academic reason for choosing to declare two majors.
+Students should have a strong academic record and excellent academic reasons for choosing to declare two majors.
 Students who wish to double major must declare both majors prior to completing 80 points toward the degree.
 Double majors are different from combined majors such as economics-philosophy or economics-statistics.
-For a double major, students must complete all the requirements for each major as outlined by the department.
-Candidates for a double major must have a minimum GPA of 3.2 and need to provide the Committee on Academic Standing with a petition about their reasons for double-majoring.
+For a double major, students must complete all the requirements for each major as outlined by the respective departments.
+Candidates for a double major must have a minimum GPA of 3.2 and must provide the Committee on Academic Standing with a petition explaining their reasons for pursuing a double major.
 Double majors are required to complete separate sets of requirements for each major; a single course may not be counted twice.
 Any allowable exceptions must be stated in the description of the major.
 Double majors are bound by the rules applicable to all GS students concerning overlap between major and core requirements, which limit this overlap to a maximum of two courses.